getroomservice/example-next/README.md

 # Room Service with Nextjs

 This is an example of Room Service with ZEIT's Nextjs.
+Requires [Node 8](https://nodejs.org/en/download/) or above.

 ## Setup